vladium/static_hash/README.md

 'test' hashed to 0x795f8d3f
 ```

-## recap: what have we gained, exactly?
+## Recap: what have we gained, exactly?

 A switch statement does not always guarantee O(1) dispatch cost: usually a compiler will use a jump table only if
 the `case` values fall into compact groups and ranges.
 Otherwise it will have to emit a series of comparisons followed